Veranstaltung in englischer Sprache

 Grants for students

-Grants covering the accommodation and part of the registration fee are available.
-The grant will be awarded to selected PhD students based on the quality of the application and on the need to travel from abroad.
-The recipients of the grants will be notified by mid-April.
+Grants covering the accommodation and part of the registration fee are available thanks to the Swiss Academy of Medical Science.
+The grants would be awarded to selected PhD students based on the quality of the application and on the need to travel from abroad.

 The Summer School will be held in English.